SyndemicsLab/styleguide/cppguide.md

 ### Class Format

-The `public`, `protected`, and `private` sections should be on the same line as the class declaration.
+The `public`, `protected`, and `private` sections should be on the same indentation depth as the class declaration.
 The sub-elements should thus be indented.

 ```cpp
 class MyClass {